What is the ELD mandate?

 When did the e-log mandate take effect?

 Carriers had until December 18, 2017, to comply with the ELD mandate, which requires the use of a compliant electronic log, either an automatic onboard recording device, (AOBRD), or an electronic logging device, by all interstate drivers of commercial motor vehicles (CMVs) to record their hours of service (HOS) who are currently required to log and who are not otherwise exempt as of December 18, 2017.
 AOBRDs installed before December 18, 2017, can be used until December 16, 2019, by which time they must be upgraded to the ELD technical specifications.

 Do I need to comply with the electronic logs mandate?

-Who will be exempt from having to use ELDs?
+Who is exempt from having to use ELDs?